scottish-government-design-system/designsystem.gov.scot/components/breadcrumbs/index.md

 ## Website analytics / performance

-To understand user behaviour, clicks on breadcrumb items can be tracked through the original page path, the click URL, the click text, and a data attribute showing the item number, for example <code>data-navigation="breadcrumb-1"</code>.
+To understand user behaviour, clicks on breadcrumb items can be tracked through the original page path, the click URL, the click text, and a data attribute showing the item number.

+The data attribute is added automatically by the [Design System's "tracking" script](/get-started/tracking/#breadcrumbs).

 You should include a [Schema](https://schema.org) representation of the breadcrumbs.
 One useful benefit of using Schema representation is that it allows a breadcrumb trail to be accurately displayed on search engines and will help users navigate the structure of your site.